Spring 2026 — Assignment 1

 Be sure to write down any assumptions you may have made.
 Your assumptions must not conflict with the given database scenario.

-• A user has a unique ID, a name, an email address, and a password.
+• A student has a unique ID, a name, an email address, and a password.

-Note: there are many decisions you have to make.
 The database design requires real-world facts, prior knowledge/experience, perceptions, and divergent thinking.
-The decisions you make may differ from other students' and the graders'.
-As a result, your ER diagram will most likely be different from others.
+The decisions you make may differ from those of other students and the graders.
+As a result, your E-R diagram will most likely be different from others.
 Be sure to include any assumptions you may have made.

 1. (40 points) Create an E-R diagram for the database scenario.
 Make sure to include an indication of the cardinality of relationships and specify any mandatory relationship (total participation).
 State any assumptions that you make.